 Pat Block is a naturopathic doctor and has a nutritional counseling practice in Yorktown, VA.
 She holds doctoral degrees in Naturopathy and Applied Clinical Homeopathy, is certified with the National Assn of Certified Natural Health Professionals and is registered naturopath with the American Naturopathic Medical Association.
 Prior to her training in nutrition she was an engineer at NASA for 15 years.
 She has Bachelors Degree in Physics, a Masters in Electrical Engineering and a Professional Degree in Aeroacoustics.
-She is married to Arthur Block, and has 4 children all of whom she has homeschooled.
-This material was written from a series of classes on Bible-based emotional healing.
+She has 4 children and 10 grandchildren.
+This material was written from a series of classes on Bible-based emotional healing, and from years of counseling using this approach.